-Extensive published research indicates that this technique boosts learning ability and creativity, improves brain functioning, and reduces stress.
+Extensive published research has found that this effortless technique promotes a state of deep inner calm, and boosts learning ability and creativity.

 It is a simple, natural, effortless procedure practiced 20 minutes twice each day while sitting comfortably with the eyes closed.
-It is not a religion, philosophy, or lifestyle.
-More than six million people worldwide have learned the TM technique — people of all ages, cultures, and socio-economic backgrounds.
+It’s not a religion, philosophy, or lifestyle.
+More than six million people worldwide have learned the TM technique — people of all ages, cultures, and religions.

-The TM technique allows the mind to effortlessly settle inward and arrive at the source of thought — pure awareness, also known as transcendental consciousness.
-“Transcendental” means “going beyond,” in this case referring to going beyond thought.
-Transcendental consciousness is the most silent and peaceful level of consciousness; it is your innermost Self.
+The Transcendental Meditation technique effortlessly allows your mind to settle inward beyond thought to experience the source of thought — pure awareness, also known as transcendental consciousness.
+This is the most silent and peaceful level of consciousness — your innermost Self.
 In this state of restful alertness, your brain functions with significantly greater coherence and your body gains deep rest.

-TM is practiced for 20 minutes twice a day, sitting comfortably with the eyes closed.
-The technique must be learned from a certified Transcendental Meditation teacher.
-MUM students receive TM instruction shortly after their arrival on campus.
+It is practiced for twenty minutes twice a day, sitting comfortably with the eyes closed.
+The technique needs to be learned from a certified Transcendental Meditation teacher.
+MUM students receive TM instruction shortly after their arrival.

-The National Institutes of Health has awarded more than $25 million for research on the effects of the Transcendental Meditation technique on health, especially cardiovascular health, and its impact on helping college students cope with stress.
+The National Institutes of Health (NIH) has awarded more than $26 million for research on the effects of the Transcendental Meditation technique on health.

 Other forms of meditation typically involve one of these two approaches, both of which may produce some good effects in specific areas:

 The Transcendental Meditation technique involves neither concentration nor contemplation.
-It is a simple, natural procedure that effortlessly allows the mind to transcend — to experience transcendental consciousness — which has been described by neuroscientists as a state of “restful alertness.”
+It is a simple, natural procedure that effortlessly allows the mind to transcend, to experience transcendental consciousness — described by neuroscientists as a state of “restful alertness.”

 A meta-analysis of 597 studies covering most meditation and relaxation techniques was published in the American Journal of Health Promotion (12:297-299, 1998).
 The study found the TM technique to have markedly better results in a wide range of criteria related to cognitive function, self-actualization (growth toward one’s potential), and mental and physical health.